tobiasworkstech/mla/wiki/Home.md

 ## 🎯 About MLA

 The **Memory Leak Analyzer (MLA)** is an intelligent, AI-powered tool designed to detect and analyze memory leaks and corruption in C/C++ code.
-By leveraging Claude AI, MLA provides comprehensive analysis with actionable insights and recommendations.
+By leveraging **Local AI (Ollama + Gemma 3)**, MLA provides comprehensive analysis with actionable insights and recommendations.

 ### What Makes MLA Special?

-✨ **AI-Powered Analysis** - Claude AI integration for intelligent leak detection 🔍 **Comprehensive Detection** - Identifies memory leaks, corruption, and related issues 📊 **Real-time Visualization** - Interactive dashboard for memory issue visualization 📤 **Easy File Upload** - Drag-and-drop interface for binary and source files
+✨ **AI-Powered Analysis** - Local AI integration for intelligent leak detection 🔍 **Comprehensive Detection** - Identifies memory leaks, corruption, and related issues 📊 **Real-time Visualization** - Interactive dashboard for memory issue visualization 📤 **Easy File Upload** - Drag-and-drop interface for binary and source files